Beetleee/bikesharing/README.md

 ## Overview:

-### For this Project, I was analyzed data from a NYC bikesharing company called CitiBike.
-Investors are looking into starting a similar program in Des Moines Iowa and would like to see some visuals of trends regarding gender-specific usage, as well as ride length and time of day/week.
+### For this Project, I was tasked with analyzing data from a NYC bikesharing company called CitiBike.
+Investors are looking into starting a similar bikesharing program in Des Moines Iowa and would like to see some visuals of trends regarding gender-specific usage, as well as ride length and time of day/week.
 The big question….
 Des Moines is not as big as NYC, can we interpret anything from the NYC data that can help us to predict a successful execution of bikesharing in Iowa?
 I used Tableau graphics to provide the information I obtained for this project.
 --------------------------------------------------------------------------------------------------------------
 ## Results: